jripke74/fs-curriculum-outline/README.md

 <p>I am a paragraph element.</p>
 Turn your Learn all of the skills to become a full stack developer into a paragraph element.

+Step 7
+There are six heading elements in HTML.
+Here are all of them in order from most important to least:

+<h1>Heading level 1</h1>
+<h2>Heading level 2</h2>
+<h3>Heading level 3</h3>
+<h4>Heading level 4</h4>
+<h5>Heading level 5</h5>
+<h6>Heading level 6</h6>
+Below your p element, add an h3 element that displays the following text:

+Introduction to HTML

+Step 8
+Notice that each heading looks a little different in the preview.
+Same with the paragraph.

+Next, add another p element that displays the following text:

+HTML represents the content and structure of a webpage

+Step 9
+You're getting the hang of it.
+Now it is time to add another h3 and p element to the page.

+First, add an h3 element with the text:

+Introduction to CSS
+Then, below that h3 element, add a p element with the following text:

+CSS is used to style a webpage

+Step 10
+For the last step of the workshop, you will add another h3 and p element to the page.

+First, add an h3 element with the text:

+Introduction to JavaScript
+Then, below that h3 element, add a p element with the following text:

+JavaScript adds interactivity to a webpage